packagist/private-packagist-docs/docs/security-monitoring.md

 # Security Monitoring

-The Private Packagist Security Monitoring searches the dependencies of your private packages for known security vulnerabilities.
+Private Packagist Security Monitoring searches the dependencies of your private packages for known security vulnerabilities.
 Packages are analyzed every time we find a new commit in your package and when a new vulnerability is published in one of the databases.

 The following databases are used to analyze your packages: